KarenChen96/Algorithm/com/cecilia/String/README.md

             - when move the left border, only need to consdier match-- case;
         - Underneath logic: ??? :question:
     4.3 Given a 0-1 array, you can flip at most k 0's to 1's.
 Please find the longest sub-array that consists of all 1's.
-        - The given solution is really concise, review!
+        - The given solution is really really elegant and concise! :heart_eyes:

 5. Matching (*, ?)